anilvmware/tanzu-app-engine/workshop/content/exercises/04-kpack-rebase-image.md

 Let's give it a try now.

 Swapping out the OS is called "rebasing." kpack will automatically rebase images when a new stack (base and run images) is provided to the builder.
-(Otherwise, if application source code or buildpacks change, kpack executes a rebuild.)
+(In contrast, if application source code or buildpacks change, kpack executes a _rebuild_.)

 Update the build and run images in the ClusterStack.
+Notice that you are pulling new base images from Paketo, your OSS Buildpacks provider.
 ```terminal:execute
 command: |-
     kp clusterstack save base \